LarryBattle/jQuizMe/readme.md

+## Note:
+Project is retired and not under active development.

 ## jQuizMe

 jQuizMe is a webpage quiz application made with jQuery.
 Uses javascript and css.
 You can make the following types of quizzes.